-When you get to a topic on your NAPLEX study plan, use your time efficiently by first assessing how well you know the topic.
-If you feel confident about your knowledge, perhaps a quick refresher of testable content in the course book chapter (e.g., bolded drugs, underlined information) is all that is needed before proceeding to the QBank for that topic.
+When you get to a topic on your CPJE study plan, use your time efficiently by first assessing how well you know the topic.
+If you feel confident about your knowledge, perhaps a quick refresher of testable content in the course manual chapter (e.g., underlined information) is all that is needed before proceeding to the QBank for that topic.
 If you do not feel confident with the topic, spend more time reading the chapter and watching the corresponding video lecture before attempting the QBank.

 To complete the QBank questions for a topic, create a test with questions from that chapter.
 Questions can be completed in tutor mode, which immediately grades each question and provides an explanation upon submission of the answer.
 QBanks can also be taken in “timed” mode.

-At any point in your studies, you can create integrated tests in the QBank by mixing questions from multiple clinical and calculation chapters.
+At any point in your studies, you can create integrated tests in the QBank by mixing questions from multiple chapters.
 Tools that aid in your studies as you navigate the QBank, as well as how to assess your performance, are described below.

 Using the UWorld RxPrep flashcard tool to help retention

-A "Study" feature within your QBank lets you determine the frequency with which you will encounter your flashcards using spaced repetition, a proven study technique that boosts memory retention.
+A "Study" feature within the flashcards utilizes spaced repetition, a proven study technique that boosts your memory retention by allowing you to determine the frequency with which you will encounter specific flashcards.
 Flashcards you find challenging will appear more frequently, while those you find less difficult will appear less often.
 Applying spaced repetition to your pharmacy flashcards lets you retain more information over the long term while studying for your board exams.

 Flashcards are an effective way to remember content for a high-stakes exam, so we encourage you to incorporate them into your studies.
 They are a great way to learn key content, such as brand/generic drug names, common drug class side effects, and more.
 Using flashcards within the UWorld platform also helps keep all of your study resources in one place.